 Fortunately, there are numerous patterns available that don’t feature kittens or equally saccharine subjects.
 There was a time when finding anything other was a challenge!

-Once you’ve chosen your design, it’s simply a matter of matching up the grid of the pattern with that of your fabric.
-People regularly grid the fabric they work on to make the transfer easier, this can be done with thread or vanishing pen.
-You can also purchase pre-gridded fabric for projects that have a higher stitch density where the pattern of threads will naturally conceal the grid.
+Once you’ve chosen your design, it’s simply a matter of matching up the grid pattern with that of your fabric.
+People regularly grid the fabric they work on to make the transfer easier.
+This can be done with thread or vanishing pen.
+You can also purchase pre-gridded fabric for projects that have a higher stitch density.
+The pattern of threads will naturally conceal the grid.